Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/QueryMapImageSublayer/README.md

 2. After loading the layer, get the sublayer you want to query with `(ArcGISMapImageSublayer) layer::subLayers()::at(index)`.
 3. Load the sublayer, and then get its `ServiceFeatureTable` with `sublayer::table()`.
 4. Create `QueryParameters`.
 You can use `queryParameters::setWhereClause(sqlQueryString)` to query against a table attribute and/or set `queryParameters::setGeometry(extent)` to limit the results to an area of the map.
-5. Call `sublayerTable::queryFeatures(queryParameters)` to get a `FeatureQueryResult` with features matching the query.
+5. Call `sublayerTable::queryFeaturesAsync(queryParameters)` to get a `FeatureQueryResult` with features matching the query.
 The result is an iterable of features.
 ## Relevant API

-- ServiceFeatureTable
+* ArcGISMapImageLayer
-- ArcGISMapImageLayer
+* ArcGISMapImageLayer::loadTablesAndLayersAsync
-- ArcGISMapImageLayer::loadTablesAndLayers
+* ArcGISMapImageSublayer
-- ArcGISMapImageSublayer
+* ArcGISMapImageSublayer::table
-- ArcGISMapImageSublayer::table
+* QueryParameters
-- QueryParameters
+* ServiceFeatureTable

 ## About the data